 NOTE: Extensive reporting of all traffic flows may conflict with the requirement to avoid extra UPF load.
 An NWDAF may subscribe only for reporting for some UEs to limit the load.

 6.16.3 Output Analytics

 The output analytics of NWDAF is defined in Table 6.16.3-1.
-The output analysis can be used to provision new/updated PFDs for known applications.
+The output analysis can be used to provision new or updated PFDs information for known applications.